M-Catha/twitchTV/README.md

 The users can be sorted (All, Online, Offline) using the buttons at the top.
 A new user can be added via the text input, and a user can be removed from the stack using the red X at the top right of each user panel.

-Some error checking is implemented to check for users already added to the list, users who don't exist, and blank entries.
+Some error handling has been implemented to check for:
+* Users already added to the list
+* Users who don't exist
+* Blank entries.

 Live demo seen here: